 8. 1 on ground floor.

-lounge, restaurant, breakfast room, free Wi-Fi in public areas and some bedrooms, in-room TV (Freeview), limited mobile phone reception, ¾-acre garden (alfresco meals), unsuitable for disabled.
+lounge, restaurant, breakfast room, in-room TV (Freeview), limited mobile phone reception, ¾-acre garden, unsuitable for disabled.

 in restaurant in evening.